Iamknownasfesal/alligator/README.md

 1. Download enviroment: [Sui](https://docs.sui.io/guides/developer/getting-started)
 2. Use `sui move test` command to run tests, or check out tests folder for test suits.

+Or you can use PoC version of Alligator, check out poc folder.

 ## Contract Addresses